OpenQuantumComputing/quantumreservoirpy/README.md

 ```
 This method specifies what to happen for every timestep, when the reservoir is later run on a timeseries.
 You must append operations to *circuit* and return the finished circuit at the end.

-The *circuit* variable is (almost) a qiskit [QuantumCircuit](https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.html) object, and you can expect that all operations given by qiskit work.
+The *circuit* variable is (almost) a qiskit [QuantumCircuit](https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.html) object, and you can expect that all operations given by qiskit to work.
 The only difference is how one specifies the measurements. `circuit.measure(qbit, clbit)` from qiskit has been replaced by `circuit.measure(qbit)`.
 This was done for two reasons:
 - To avoid having to create classical registers in `build_method`
 -  To remove the necessity of passing the number of measurements already made into `build_method`